Team Fortress 2 (TF2) keeps crashing to the desktop during gameplay? If you’re experiencing this issue, take a deep breath and try the solutions here.

 - Reinstall Team Fortress 2 and/or Steam

-To see if that’s also the problem for you, you should check your computer specifications.
-Here is how to do it:
+To see if that’s the problem for you, follow the instructions below to check your computer specifications:

 1) On your keyboard, press the Windows logo key and R at the same time to invoke the Run dialog.